 - I'll Pretend I Didn't Hear That: When Tex Jarman gets drunk in public, Matt's instructor (who is sitting nearby) calls over Matt and warns him, "Go back and tell Jarman to quiet down before I have to come over and ask him what his name is."

-- Jerkass: Girard Burke during training, thinking that his influential father is enough to get him into the Patrol, but he Took a Level in Jerkass after he's kicked out and his father gives him command of his own rocketship.
+- Jerkass: Girard Burke during training, thinking that his influential father is enough to get him into the Patrol, but he Took a Level in Jerkass after he's kicked out (or resigns; he claims he did and no indication is given as to his truthfulness except for his generally weaselly character) and his father gives him command of his own rocket ship.
 He kidnaps the leader of a Venerian tribe to pressure her into giving him mining rights, then hides in the radio room when the outraged Venerians slaughter the rest of his crew.

 - Mildly Military: While the Space Patrol has a military-inspired rank structure, it isn't intended to fight wars, but rather to prevent them.
 Lieutenant Wong even says that "Strictly speaking, the Patrol isn't a military organization."

 - No One Gets Left Behind: The mission of the Aes Triplex along with several other Patrol ships was to search for the missing Pathfinder in the asteroid belt.
 They find it with all hands dead, but the cadets reflect that the Patrol would have brought them back alive if they hadn't been killed by a meteor puncture of the ship.
 Later, after the cadets and their superior officer are marooned on Venus, Jensen comments that the Patrol will eventually find them but they need to work towards their own rescue since that would be expected of them.

 - Officer and a Gentleman: To the point that the Space Patrol consists solely of officers, nineteen years before Star Trek: The Original Series.
 However, the Patrol is specifically backed up by a more military-oriented service (the Space Marines) who are largely composed of enlisted men.